nicolesutedja/2026AsgsWebmasterChallenge/README.md

 This repository contains my submission for the A.S.
 Graphics Studio Webmaster coding challenge.
 I have built a fully responsive, interactive single-page event website dedicated to **ASCE Bear Gardens** based on the Figma provided.

-The architecture focuses on clean componentization, robust state management, and a highly polished user experience using modern web animation techniques and accessible UI primitives.

 **Check out the website [here](https://nicolesutedja.github.io/2026AsgsWebmasterChallenge/) or you can also follow the directions below to get a local copy running!**

 ### Built With